reynirlengjan/SalkaPredict/README.md

-This is my attempt to predict match results in the upcoming Euro 2020(2021) tournament
+This is my attempt to predict match results in the English Premier League and also the Euros and World Cup